aray1337/HangmanBot/README.md

 A Hangman Bot I made to have fun with my friends.
-It has categories: Nature, Anime, Entertainment, Games, Food, General, Music, Sport", Technology, and Pokemon.
-To run, you must add an .env file with the discord toekn and mongodb connection string.
+It has categories: Nature, Anime, Entertainment, Games, Food, General, Music, Sport, Technology, and Pokemon.
+To run, you must add an .env file with the discord token and mongodb connection string.